 College and Career Readiness (CCR)

 South Dakota has chosen to incorporate an additional academic indicator at the high school level – college and career readiness.
-How students are prepared for life outside the doors of K-12 education is tied to workforce needs and the standards for readiness to take credit-bearing postsecondary coursework at the state’s universities and technical institutes.
+How students are prepared for life outside the doors of K-12 education is tied to workforce needs and the standards for readiness to take credit-bearing postsecondary coursework at the state’s universities and technical colleges.
 As noted previously, South Dakota has an aspiration that all students leave the K-12 education system college, career and life ready.
 To that end, SD DOE has designed a robust indicator to provide relevant information to communities about how well schools are preparing graduates for that next step.

 South Dakota has measured CCR as part of its SPI since the 2012-13 school year.
 However, the tools for measurement in years past were limited and only provided a narrow glimpse into whether students were ready for college.
 SD DOE worked with an array of stakeholders to design an indicator based on multiple ways – including both assessments and coursework – for a student to show readiness.
 Some of these options – for example, the low-cost dual credit program for high school juniors and seniors – are also supported financially by the state; using a more robust indicator in turn provides taxpayers information on the return for their investment in the next generation of state leaders.
+SD DOE reconvened a stakeholder group in 2019 to validate the indicator and its effectiveness over the past two years of ESSA state plan implementation.

-Under this umbrella of CCR, SD DOE plans to pilot a framework of career advising, early postsecondary opportunities, and work-based learning experiences that pave the way for students to make informed decisions about their postsecondary and career plans.
 Overall Framework: To ensure that all students are included once in their high school career, the completer cohort will be used to make this calculation.
 Schools will earn full credit for each student included in the completer cohort who meets the requirements as detailed below.
 Schools will earn half credit for any student who meets either the assessment or coursework option.

 Clarifying Points: